Maria Pym: Kidnapping, pregnancy, and death

-Resurrection and mutation into MODAM
+Marcella Antonov

-After resurrecting Maria, A.I.M. mutated her into a large-headed creature similar to MODOK before sending her to Hank Pym at the headquarters of the West Coast Avengers.
-Pym took her in, seeking to cure her condition, but she stole files from him and returned to A.I.M..
-There, she was further mutated into a being nearly identical in appearance to MODOK called SODAM (Specialized Organism Designed for Aggressive Maneuvers).
-In this new form, she opposed Hawkeye and Pym, who identified what was left of Maria within her as dead.
-Her code name was later changed to MODAM (Mental Organism Designed for Aggressive Maneuvers).
-Her first assignment as MODAM was acquiring Quasar's quantum bands.
-MODAM later appeared as a member of Superia's Femizons.
+Marcella Antonov is a scientist who was gravely injured in a car crash caused by A.I.M., who had plans for her and her research.
+A.I.M. mutated Antonov into a large-headed creature similar to MODOK.
+Pym, believing Antonov to be Maria, takes her in, seeking to cure her condition.
+However, she steals files from him and returns to A.I.M.
+There, she is further mutated into a being nearly identical in appearance to MODOK called SODAM (Specialized Organism Designed for Aggressive Maneuvers), later called MODAM (Mental Organism Designed for Aggressive Maneuvers).
+MODAM later appears as a member of Superia's Femizons.